Former Voice of America overseer hired two law firms to $4 million no-bid contracts.

 Seide said McGuireWoods began its work on Aug.
 12, the same day USAGM informed the managers they were suspended, suggesting that Pack hired the firm to compile evidence against people he had already decided to suspend.

-The contract was so costly, Seide said, because it required technicians to build a search tool to sort through millions of emails archived on USAGM’s server — even before the lawyers could get to work.
+The contract was so costly, Seide said, because it required technicians to build a search tool to sort through millions of emails archived on USAGM’s servers — even before the lawyers could get to work.